UncleCShark/Cmaketopia/index.md

 But I'm not the only one<br>
 I hope some day you'll join us<br>
 And the world will be as one..."<br><br>
-No worries mate - suck it and see how simple and powerfull cmake is.<br>
+No worries mate - suck it and see how the simple and powerfull tool CMAKE is.<br>
 ## Our diary
 I invite you on a trip [down the bumpy road to Cmakeland](https://unclecshark.github.io/blog/).<br>[Seeya, speak to you soon.
 Please do visit my blog and leave a few words on it](https://unclecshark.github.io/).<br>C
 ## Additional reading resources